Entity Types

 • This Entity Type is used for the top level of the organisation (e.g. the holding company).

-• It has its own registration numbers such as company and VAT registration numbers.
+• It should have its own registration numbers such as company and VAT registration numbers.

 • Its parent option will be N/A because it is the Parent.